lStewieAl/Kerfstok/README.txt

 https://developer.garmin.com/connect-iq/connect-iq-basics/getting-started/#gettingstarted

 To build the app you need to turn off type checkings:
-- When using Eclipse, you have to put  -l 0 in Windows->Preferences->ConnectIQ->Compiler->"Compiler time options".
+- When using Eclipse, you have to put  -l 2 in Windows->Preferences->ConnectIQ->Compiler->"Compiler time options".
 See: https://forums.garmin.com/developer/connect-iq/f/discussion/314861/sdk-4-1-6-generating-new-errors-and-warnings
-- In Visual Studio Code, you have to go to the Extensions (View->Extensions), Press on the cog symbol beside Monkey, select "Extension settings" and set "Type Check Level" to off.
+- In Visual Studio Code, you have to go to the Extensions (View->Extensions), Press on the cog symbol beside Monkey, select "Extension settings" and set "Type Check Level" to "Informative".

 Jaap Korthals Altes